Chad-Mitchell/toroidal-recursion/README.md

 Non-contractible cycles as the universal mechanism for antifragile complexity.

-The principle is simple, reproducible, and already running in nature and technology.
+The principle is simple and reproducible:

 In any system with holes (genus ≥ 1), the agent that maximizes non-contractible cycle density per resource dominates.